 In some parts of Morocco, Jewish children spend the last day of Hanukkah going from house to house to collect the leftover cotton wicks that Moroccan Jews use in place of candles.
-At sundown, the wicks are ignited to create a large bonfire, and each community gathers to sing and dance.
+At sundown. the wicks are ignited to create a large bonfire, and each community gathers to sing and dance.

-Hanukkah in southern India is celebrated by making gulab jamnun, a milk-based ball of dough that is deep fried and then drenched in sugar syrup.
+Hanukkah in southern India is celebrated by making qulab jamnun, a milk-based ball of dough that is deep fried and then drenched in sugar surup.
 The treat is also eaten by non-Jewish Indians during celebrations like Diwali.

-It is a mitzvah to

-place the Hanukkiyah

-outside for all to see.

-However, in parts of

-Israel, winters can be

-windy, so they make

-glass boxes to protect

-the flames.
-Some of

-Jerusalem's oldest

-homes have a shelf

-carved out of

-the home's

-exterior walls to

-place the glass

-boxes in.
+place the Hanukkiah outside for all to see.
+However, in parts of Israel, winters can be windy, so they make glass boxes to protect the flames.
+Some of Jerusalem's oldest homes have a shelf carved out of the home's exterior walls to place the glass boxes in.